-The temperature in the Islands varies by only about 5° from the day time to the evening.
-It’s also about 5° warmer in the summer than the winter.
-So when I travel during the summer I really didn’t need any more bed covering than the above.
+The temperature in the Islands varies by only about 5° from the day time to the evening and it is about 5° warmer in the summer than the winter so when I travel during the summer I really didn’t need any more bedding than the above.

-Most of the time I spread the poncho out on the sand and used the bedspread as a cover, not so much for warmth, but to keep the mosquitoes away if they were present.
-If it rained I did the reverse and put down the bedspread on top of the soft sand and then spread the poncho on top to keep the rain off.
+Most of the time I would spread the poncho out on the sand and use the bedspread as a cover, not so much for warmth, but to keep any mosquitoes away if they were present.
+If it rained I did the reverse and put down the bedspread on top of the soft sand and then spread the poncho on top of me to keep the rain off.
 On the good side, it very seldom rained.
 Most of the rain falls on the higher elevations.